Hirschsprung Collection: Provenance furniture

 The smaller galleries of the museum are furnished with furniture designed by the Golden Age artists and other provenance furniture associated with them.
 This was done at the initiative of Emil Hannover, the museum's first director, when he was put in charge of interior design prior to its opening.

 Surroundings

 There is a rectangular, cobbled space in front of the museum.
-On its left hand side, stands Carl Johan Bonnesen's equestrian state A barbarian.
+On its left hand side, stands Carl Johan Bonnesen's equestrian statue A barbarian.
 A path to the right of the museum provides access to Ørsted Park close to the rear side of the National Gallery.